m-shimizu/RoboCup2017RVRL_Demo/README.md

         Resolusion: 160 x 120
         Frequency: 10

+## NEWS : Added Quadrotor model
+Quadrotor model was added.
+You can show and control 4 robots by following instructions:

+At Terminal 1:

+    $ roslaunch rc2017rvrl F1_sdf_quadrotor.launch

+At Terminal 2:

+    $ roslaunch hector_quadrotor_teleop buffalo_gamepad.launch robot:=robot0
+     (AND PUSH No.4 BUTTON TO START!!)
+     (You can also use logitech_gamepad.launch or sony_dualshock3.launch or xbox_controller.launch, and you should read them to find whch button is for start.)

+At Terminal 3:

+    $ rosrun image_view2 image_view2 image:=/quadrotor_ros/camera_ros/image

+You can use robot1, robot2, robot3 instead of robot0.

 ## PC SPECIFICATION REQUIRMENT OF THIS REPOSITORY
 Several field models are heavy.
 You should use a desktop machine having a graphic card.
 Following is a common specification of PCs used in RC2017RVRL.